lakejs/lake-docs/guide/about.md

 * **Basic**: These editors often lack some features that are essential to you, so you have to spend a lot of time adding these features.
 And the people who do this work need to have advanced programming skills for customization.

 * **Commercial**: These editors usually include the features you need, but you have to buy a license for commercial use.
-And it is not easy to customize because of their complex structures.
+And it is not easy to customize because they often have complex structures.

-Lake aims to provide as many features as possible with a simple structure while being free for commercial use under the MIT license.
+Lake aims to provide as many features as possible with a simple structure while being free for commercial use.

 ## Principles